Resin Tumbler Calculator

 Can I put a glitter tumbler in the dishwasher?

-How long does tumbler epoxy take to cure?
+How long does tumbler epoxy take to cure between coats?

 Do I need a cup turner for epoxy tumblers?